Blyton Group: Hospitality and services

 In the 2019-2020 Australian summer bushfires, the Selwyn Snow Resort burned down.
 In June 2023, Blyton Group reopened Selwyn Snow Resort to the public following a three year rebuild.
-NSW Premier, Hon.
-Christopher Minns, officially reopened the resort on Friday 21 July 2023.
+Premier Chris Minns officially reopened the resort on 21 July 2023.

 In addition to the resorts and hotels, the Blyton Group owns the Snowy Mountains Airport Corporation, which operates Cooma-Snowy Mountains Airport and as a part of their Charlotte Pass resort, operate an over-snow bus service linking the village to Perisher Valley.

 Entertainment

 Group also operates the movie theatres in the Snowy Mountains townships of Jindabyne.
 In Merimbula, the Blyton Group own and operate the Magic Mountain amusement park.